aarron-lee/SimpleDeckyTDP/README.md

 ### Prerequisites

 Decky Loader must already be installed.
-If using ryzenadj for TDP control, secure boot + early lockdown must be disabled.
+If using ryzenadj for TDP control, test ryzenadj first to make sure it's working on your device.

 ### Quick Install / Update